Year 9 Social Studies

 Staying Alive - Exploring past, future and current challenges and crises that NZ and the world faces or has faced.

-Project Based Learning - students will undertake a research project by using inquiry skills and working collaboratively to address a human rights issue/problem that may occur locally, nationally or around the world.
+Project Based Learning/Social Action - students will undertake a research project by using inquiry skills and working collaboratively to address a human rights issue/problem that may occur locally, nationally or around the world.

 Through studying all of these topics you will develop your understanding of the world around you and how to participate in society as an informed and active citizen.
 You will develop inquiry skills, be able to understand and use a wide variety of information and data, and improve your ability to present an argument.
 You will explore the past, present and future so you can solve problems that are important to you.